Treer/WorldWanderer/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 This is a map viewer similar to Amidst for Minecraft, but for procedural landscape generators that are written in C#.
-It was written as an in‑house tool for developing my own game (so it isn't highly polished), but could be used for other games as either an in‑house development tool or an Amidst-like player-tool.
+It was written as an in‑house tool for developing my own game (so it isn't highly polished), but could be used for other games as either an in‑house development tool or polished into an Amidst-like player-tool.

 [![moving screenshot link](https://user-images.githubusercontent.com/6390507/222958354-bd3cb6f9-36dc-43ec-9aff-0eb2646bb860.jpg)](https://www.youtube.com/watch?v=-67ixJ2LEjg)